mrvivekkumar7171/nyc-taxi-trip-duration-prediction/README.md

 The service will be hosted/deployed on internet and It will work only with a specific input and trip duration Here, User visit the url /url/predict?data and the Server in return give the trip duration to the User.

+- Implement Type hints in machine learning models, particularly in Python, are optional annotations that specify the expected types of variables, function parameters, and return values. help to find the errors before CI/CD pipeline running.

 # setup vscode and anaconda
     if not installed